 If your first introduction to Shaun T was his Insanity and Asylum workouts then my friends, you are in for a treat straight out of the corners of the Twilight Zone.
 Hip Hop Abs was Shaun’s first foray into the Beachbody.com fitness video scene and as such he is much less trainer and much more a metrosexual dance instructor.
 That having been said, you’ll like him anyway for his fun “Will Smith” style.
 He’s like a really cool guy who just happens to have a lot of creepy-as-all-Hell people surrounding him.
 Much like William Shatner at a Star Trek Convention.

+I’m not going to come down hard on Hip Hop Abs for production values as this came out in 2003.
+For its time, this was a pretty bad-ass production compared to what was generally available.
 The video quality is superb and the sets are actually really good.
 Nothing complex: No blasting primary colors, no over the top color-coordinated participants and no nerve grating music ( unlike contemporary hip hop music ).
-That means these videos will have a bit more staying power compared to their flashy counterparts that can be so hard on the eyes you need snow goggles to get through them.
-As you would come to expect with most offerings from Beachbody, this is done extremely well from start to finish.
-Plus the apparent success of Hip Hop Abs was the springboard Shaun used to create the Insanity training program.
+That means these videos had a bit more staying power compared to their flashy counterparts that can be so hard on the eyes you need snow goggles to get through them.
+Plus the apparent success of Hip Hop Abs was the springboard Shaun used to create the Insanity training program as well as a host of others.
+One of them even being a rebooted dance-workout known as CIZE.

 Now if you’ll excuse me, I need to spend some time getting out of character and return to my regular self.
 A few days of doing the Chicken Dance and the Makarana should suffice.